Mute your PC gradually with VolumeOut

 If you like to listen to music or an audiobook, or watch a movie or TV episode before you fall asleep, you may like an option to gradually turn down the volume on your PC to help you dose off.

-All you need to do is set the interval in which you want the volume on your PC to be moved from the current volume to zero.
+All you need to do is set the total time in which you want the volume of the PC to be moved from the current state to zero (mute).

 Valid values range from 1 to 240 minutes.
 Remember that the volume is turned down gradually over the time period.
-If you select 240 minutes for instance, you will notice that it will take quite some time before you notice any difference in volume, while you will notice an immediate change when you select one or two minutes.
-The whole process depends solely on the starting volume and the selected interval.
+If you select 240 minutes for instance you will notice that it will take quite some time before you may notice any differences in volume; if you select a short period, say two minutes, you will notice immediately that the volume is reduced.

 Once you have made the change you can start or stop the countdown with another right-click and the selection of the appropriate option from the context menu.

-This program certainly works best if you like to listen to music when you go to bed, and not so well for media that requires some level of attention until the end.
+This program certainly works best if you like to listen to music when you go to bed and not so well for media that requires some level of attention until the end.
 So, Internet Radio or a custom playlist works fine, while audiobooks, movies or television series not so much as it is likely that you will either fall asleep before the end or that the volume is so low that you can't understand what is being said anymore.